IBIO4490/final_project-manrique_robayo/README.md

 ```

 ## Test
 To reproduce the results of the models you must first copy the following folders.
 The first one contains all the pre-trained models used in the test.py file.
 The other folder contains the data with which the results will be reproduced.
-These folders must be located at the same height as the test.py file.
+These folders must be located at the same location as the test.py file and not inside other folder, just inside the folder of the repository.

 ```
 /media/disk0/dlmanrique/Principios/Proyecto/modelos